7targets/7targets-docs/_posts/2021-06-26-how-to-find-leads-who-clicked-links-from-the-emails.md

 description: Filter the leads by their click on particular links.
 type: How-to
 sidebar:
   - {id: step-1, text: Go to All filters and Select the filter}
   - {id: step-2, text: Filter the number of clicked links}
-  - {id: step-3, text: apply filter}
+  - {id: step-3, text: Apply filters}
   - {id: step-4, text: Detail information of lead}
   - {id: step-5, text: See the clicked link}
   - {id: step-6, text: Go to All filters}